Rights and Responsibilities When It Comes to Data Privacy

-While state data privacy laws represent progress, a patchwork of 50 state privacy laws will create compliance challenges, especially for small businesses.
+While state data privacy laws represent progress, a patchwork of 50 state privacy laws will create compliance challenges, especially for small businesses, and drive up costs.
 A unifying federal law would help provide consumer protections while limiting the burden on businesses.

 In 2018, Congress did take one important step in establishing a framework for digital privacy when it comes to law enforcement and public safety by passing the Clarifying Lawful Overseas Use of Data (CLOUD) Act.
 The CLOUD Act provides clear rules for how the U.S. government accesses data stored abroad—and it provides legal clarity for businesses that are stewards of their customers’ data.
 The law, however, does not address broader consumer privacy concerns about the commercial collection and use of personal data.